-SIDO is a non-profit scientific association based in Milan, which was founded in 1968.
+Progress in Orthodontics is affiliated with SIDO, a non-profit scientific association based in Milan, which was founded in 1968.
 The mission of SIDO is to provide continuing education and support to its members, to be an adviser and consultant on Orthodontic issues and guidelines at the EU, at the Italian Ministry of Health and Education and at the governmental agencies both centrally and locally, to support regional and local programs and campaigns of orthodontic screening of the population as well as orthodontic care to disadvantaged children.

 49 days to first decision for reviewed manuscripts only

 27 days to first decision for all manuscripts

 91 days from submission to acceptance

 43 days from acceptance to publication